More drugmakers build Brexit stockpiles as EU agency faces exodus

 The announcements show how the highly regulated pharmaceuticals sector is feeling the impact of Britain’s looming departure from the EU.

-The moves by Sanofi and Novartis follow similar action by AstraZeneca, which said last month it would increase stockpiles of drugs that could be affected by Brexit by around 20 percent.
+The moves by Sanofi and Novartis follow similar action by AstraZeneca (AZN.L), which said last month it would increase stockpiles of drugs that could be affected by Brexit by around 20 percent.

-Britain’s largest drugmaker, GlaxoSmithKline, said last week it was taking steps to secure the supply of its medicines and vaccines ahead of the UK’s departure from the EU, without going into details.
+Britain’s largest drugmaker, GlaxoSmithKline (GSK.L), said last week it was taking steps to secure the supply of its medicines and vaccines ahead of the UK’s departure from the EU, without going into details.

 Supplies of thousands of medicines are at risk of disruption if Britain leaves the EU without a deal, forcing manufacturers to prepare duplicate product testing and licensing arrangements to ensure their drugs stay on the market.